Transportation Projects

 As Buckeye undergoes ongoing growth, an increase in traffic volume is anticipated.
 Streets built with a pinch-point elevates overall traffic congestion, creating bottlenecks that force vehicles to merge suddenly into fewer lanes.
 Enhancing the configuration of these roads is crucial to establishing a safer and smoother traffic flow.
 A few of the projects that the city could get started on include:

-• Miller Road (Broadway to Warner): Adding a lane in each direction with a dedicated middle turn lane on Miller from Broadway to Warner.
+• Miller Road: Adding a lane in each direction with a dedicated middle turn lane on Miller from Lower Buckeye to Southern.
 The city would also add a permanent traffic signal at the Warner intersection.

-• Watson Road (Lower Buckeye to Durango): Adding two northbound lanes on Watson to from Lower Buckeye to Durango would create three lanes in each direction all the way to I-10.
+• Watson Road: Adding two northbound lanes on Watson to from Lower Buckeye to Durango would create three lanes in each direction all the way to I-10.
 The city would also construct a permanent traffic signal at the Durango intersection near Inca Elementary School.

-• Jackrabbit Trail (Thomas to Indian School): Adding a lane in each direction on JRT from Thomas to Indian School would eliminate pinch points in that area.
+• Jackrabbit Trail: Adding a lane in each direction on JRT from Thomas to Indian School would eliminate pinch points in that area.
 The city would also construct a permanent traffic signal at the Thomas intersection.

 New traffic signals would also be installed at intersections like: